Contraceptive Injection Australia

 How is the contraceptive injection given?

-The contraceptive injection must be prescribed by a doctor from one of our centres, your local doctor or a family planning centre.
+The contraceptive injection must be prescribed by a doctor.
+You can get it from one of our MSI centres in Sydney, Melbourne, Brisbane, and other locations across Australia.
+Alternatively, you can consult your local doctor or a family planning centre.

 This page last edited: March 2023